 Is Duolingo Test Accepted for Canada PR or Study Permit

+The concept of Duolingo goes back to immigration and study permit applications in Canada.
 Many Canadian immigration options require taking an official language test.
 Even if the program does not mandate a test, presenting good language test results could assist you with the process.
 However, IRCC only accepted the following tests before the coronavirus pandemic:

 - CELPIP: Canadian English Language Proficiency Index Program (Only CELPIP General!
 Don’t take General-LS)